Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke Performance Insights

-- Duke connects on 1.3 more threes per contest than the opposition, 8 (119th in college basketball) compared to its opponents' 6.7.

-- The Blue Devils rank 15th in college basketball with 109.1 points scored per 100 possessions, and 78th in college basketball defensively with 83.3 points conceded per 100 possessions.

-- Duke has come up on top in the turnover battle by 3.3 turnovers per game, committing 8.7 (17th in college basketball play) while forcing 12 (199th in college basketball).
+- Duke has committed 3.3 fewer turnovers per game than its opponents, averaging 8.7 (17th in college basketball play) while forcing 12.0 (198th in college basketball).

 Arkansas Performance Insights

-- The Razorbacks put up 80.7 points per game (77th in college basketball) while allowing 75.3 per contest (269th in college basketball).
-They have a +38 scoring differential and outscore opponents by 5.4 points per game.
+- The Razorbacks' +38 scoring differential (outscoring opponents by 5.4 points per game) is a result of putting up 80.7 points per game (77th in college basketball) while giving up 75.3 per outing (269th in college basketball).

-- Arkansas and its opponents have been relatively even in the turnover battle.
-The Razorbacks commit 11.3 per game (140th in college basketball) and force 12.3 (180th in college basketball).
+- Arkansas and its opponents have been mostly even in the turnover battle.
+The Razorbacks commit 11.3 per game (140th in college basketball) and force 12.3 (177th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.